KhartesViewer/khartes/README.md

 will be drawn in cyan
 in all the data windows where it is visible;
-this is often a handy way of keeping track of which node is which in the different views).
+this is often a handy way of keeping track of which node is which, in the different views).

 Once the node has turned cyan, there are a couple of ways to move it.

 If you are
 working in a Data Slice, you can now press the left mouse button, hold it down, and drag the node to where you want it.
-Be aware that you cannot use the mouse to drag nodes in the Fragment View (this is to prevent accidents).
+Be aware, however, that you cannot use the mouse to drag nodes in the Fragment View (this is to prevent accidents).